EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-files.md

 - There may be a shared dataset in a location that you need access to in the container
 - You may require executables and software libraries from the host system in the container

 The `-B` option to the `singularity` command is used to specify additional binds.
-For example, to bind the `/work/ta118/ta118/$USER` directory (your space on the ARCHER2 /work file systems) into a container you could use:
+For example, to bind the `/opt/cray` directory (where the HPE Cray programming environment is stored) into a container you could use:

 ```
-singularity shell -B /work/ta118/ta118/$USER lolcow.sif
+remote$ singularity shell -B /opt/cray lolcow.sif
-Singularity> ls -la /work/ta118/ta118/$USER
+Singularity> ls -la /opt/cray
 ```
 {: .language-bash}